 A job description should include a rough breakdown of the proportion of time a team member is expected to spend on each of their duties.
-Review this with her periodically, to ensure that she's using her time effectively.
+Review this with them periodically, to ensure that they're using their time effectively.

-For example, if she is spending more than the expected 20 percent of her time resolving customer complaints, you may need to adjust the time allowance for this task or reduce some of her other responsibilities.
-Or, you could provide training to help her to resolve problems faster.
+For example, if your team member is spending more than the expected 20 percent of their time resolving customer complaints, you may need to adjust the time allowance for this task or reduce some of their other responsibilities.
+Or, you could provide training to help them resolve problems faster.
 In this example, it may highlight that there's an unseen issue creating a high number of complaints.

 Developing Roles and Careers

 People can often feel that their roles evolve faster than their job descriptions.
 Make a note of any changes in your duties or responsibilities as they occur.

 Keep an eye on how your team members' roles may be changing, and show that you're aware of the changes.
 Encourage them to contribute their own ideas about whether the jobs they do accurately reflect their job descriptions.
 This dialogue can highlight opportunities for career development and training.

 For example, a technical support worker might find that the problem-solving part of their job has developed into a software training role, for which they have a natural flair.
 Amending their job description to place more emphasis on training, and offering the chance to develop their skills as a trainer, could benefit both the employee and the business.

 Check with your Human Resources team that you have the authority to change a job description.
 Although roles can evolve and some flexibility may be expected, and even encouraged, you don't want to lose sight of the job's original purpose.

 A job description is also useful when reviewing a team member's performance.
 For example, a clear and objective statement of what the role requires can clear up any uncertainty if there is any disagreement or confusion over what was expected from your employee.

 Hiring the Right People